310mc/https-310mc.github.io-tl/source/_posts/scout/comic_world.md

 {% endbubble %}

 {% bubble Kanata %}
-No. Can you see them?
-The rain is harsh, so it is not very easy to see… But they seem to be on the edge of falling.
+no. can you see them? the rain is harsh, so it is not very easy to see… but they seem to be on the edge of falling.

-We will have to pull them up, so please help me… Red Ogre-san.
+we will have to pull them up, so please help me… mr. red ogre.

-You excel at manual labor, yes?
-My hands are slippery from the rain, so I cannot pull them up with my strength only.
+you excel at manual labor, yes? my hands are slippery from the rain, so i cannot pull them up with my strength only.
 {% endbubble %}

 {% bubble Kuro %}